UbhiTS/ad-alexasmarttalkingthermostat/README.md

 - **Air Cycle Feature**: Cycles are at defined interval between your house and the rooms.
 If you have temp difference in rooms in your house, this will solve it!
 - **Open Door/Window Shut Off**: AC turns off if a door or window is left open for 60 seconds.
 Works specially well with your kids ;)

-Please :star: if you like the app :)

 Please ⭐ this repo if you like my work and also check out my other repos like
 - [Home Assistant 'STEROIDS' Configuration](https://github.com/UbhiTS/ha-config-ataraxis)
 - [Alexa (& Sonos) Talking Clock](https://github.com/UbhiTS/ad-alexatalkingclock)